Modular Information Flow through Ownership: Evaluation

 \subsubsection{Are the results due to only a few crates?}

-If differences between techniques only arose in a small number of situations / crates that happen to be in our dataset, then our technique would not be as generally applicable.
+If differences between techniques only arose in a small number of situations that happen to be in our dataset, then our technique would not be as generally applicable.
 To determine the variation between crates, we generated a histogram of non-zero differences for the \baseline{} vs. \mutblind{} comparison, broken down by crate in \Cref{fig:crates}.

-As expected, the larger code bases (e.g. rav1e and RustPython) have more non-zero differences than smaller codebases --- in general the correlation between non-zero differences and total number of variables analyzed is strong, $R^2 = 0.86$.

-However variation also exists for crates with roughly the same number of variables like image and hyper. \mutblind{} reduces precision for variables in hyper more often than image.
-A qualitative inspection of the respective codebases suggests this may be because hyper simply makes greater use of immutable references in its architecture.
+As expected, the larger code bases (e.g. rav1e and RustPython) have more non-zero differences than smaller codebases --- in general the correlation between non-zero differences and total number of variables analyzed is strong, $R^2 = 0.79$.
+However variation also exists for crates with roughly the same number of variables like \verb|image| and \verb|hyper|. \mutblind{} reduces precision for variables in \verb|hyper| more often than \verb|image|.
+A qualitative inspection of the respective codebases suggests this may be because \verb|hyper| simply makes greater use of immutable references in its API.

-These findings suggest that the impact of ownership types and the modular approximation likely do vary based on code style, but there is still a broader trend observable across all codebases.
+These findings suggest that the impact of ownership types and the modular approximation likely do vary with code style, but a broader trend is still observable across all code.